VoxForge/voxforge.github.io/en/Read.md

   stop: Stop
   upload: Upload
   upload_message: >
-    Are you ready to upload your submission?\nIf not, press cancel now, and then press Upload once you are ready.
+    "Are you ready to upload your submission?\nIf not, press Cancel now, and then press Upload once you are ready."

 # script below gets loaded in {{ content }} section of layout page
 ---